/// ABOUT THIS EXHIBITION

 When Life Gives You Lemons...

-inspired by David Seltzer, Sea Salt/Lemon Sage and Henry George Todd, Study of Strawberries
+Inspired by: David Seltzer, Sea Salt/Lemon Sage Henry George Todd, Study of Strawberries

 Food insecurity is a problem for far too many in our nation and the world, and yet, while people starve, according to the USDA, "food waste is estimated at between 30-40 percent of the food supply."
 This piece calls attention to the problem of food waste by being made in part of that waste.
 The colors and composition harken to the pieces from FAM's collection.
 The theme tells a story of fresh food being used to its full extent.